cpit405/react-slides/slides.md

 layout: two-cols-header
 ---

-# React Components: Props (II)
+# React Components: Receiving Props

-- There are two ways to pass multiple props to a component:
+#### There are two ways a component receives multiple props from a parent component:

 ::left::